zeroincombenze/tools/clodoo/README.md

 All the tools manage multiple Odoo installations and versions.

-When you type any tools commmand, you can issue Odoo Versione Identificator called vid; from Odoo vid the tools can assume Odoo version, directory tree and other configuration value.
+When you type any tools commmand, you can issue Odoo Version Identificator called vid; by Odoo vid tools can assume Odoo version, directory tree and other configuration values.
 You can override any value.

 ### Odoo vid